Call Us Today! Text Us

 • Merger: If the dominant and servient estates come under common ownership, the easement may be extinguished through the doctrine of merger.

 Challenging the validity of an easement requires a thorough investigation of the easement’s history and the circumstances surrounding its creation.
-Our attorneys know how to uncover the evidence needed to support an invalidity claim and present a compelling case in court.
+Our attorney know how to uncover the evidence needed to support an invalidity claim and present a compelling case in court.

 Defending Against Prescriptive Easement Claims